Rust (video game)

-The game functions on a system of 'Wipes' in which servers reset player progress weekly, biweekly or monthly following a set monthly schedule enforced by facepunch known as 'Force Wipe'.
+The game functions on a system of 'Wipes' in which servers reset player progress weekly, biweekly or monthly following a set monthly schedule enforced by Facepunch known as 'Force Wipe'.
 Force Wipes reset not only player structures but also resets player crafting blueprints effectively fully restarting player progress on the first Thursday of each month for the release of a new update.

 Rust was first released in December 2013 to the Steam Early Access program.
 During this period of development, the gameplay was changed significantly.
 Dangerous wildlife replaced zombies as the primary environmental threat and several fundamental revisions to the crafting system were released, along with general improvements and feature additions.
 While in Early Access, Rust was ported to the Unity 5 game engine, providing substantial graphical changes.
-The game also introduced immutable, predetermined skin colour and biological sex tied to players' Steam account details.
+The game also introduced immutable, predetermined skin colour tied to players' Steam account details.
 Despite being fully released, the game continues to receive updates.

 Throughout Rusts alpha release, critical reviews were mixed, with many comparisons made to other survival games.
 Rust was commonly explained as being a mixture of DayZ and Minecraft.
 During this period, reviewers frequently noted the game's unfinished nature.
 During its pre-release phase, critics praised the concept and gameplay and by March 2017, Rust had sold over five million copies.
 After leaving Early Access, it received mixed reviews from critics.
 The player vs player combat and survival aspects were highlighted by those who enjoyed the game, though reviewers were critical of the harsh beginner experience and the constant need to grind for materials.
 The game has continued to be successful post-release and has been listed as one of the best survival games.